BA & Dip Person-Centred Counselling, Accredited Member BACP

 We would usually meet weekly, for 50 minutes.

-Sessions take place in therapy rooms in either Wimbledon or Streatham, depending on what is most convenient for you.
-Both rooms are 5 mins walk from the train station, on several bus routes, and have parking available nearby.
+Sessions take place in therapy rooms in either Wimbledon or Streatham, or online, depending on what is most convenient for you.
+Both therapy rooms are 5 mins walk from the train station, on several bus routes, and have parking available nearby.

 Training, qualifications & experience

 I am a qualified person-centred counsellor with a diploma and BA Hons in Person-Centred Counselling from the Metanoia Institute and University of Middlesex.
 I am an accredited member of the BACP.
 I have worked with clients in a number of different counselling agencies, on a range of issues, in particular relationship issues, anxiety, depression, abuse (childhood abuse, domestic abuse, sexual abuse, bullying), trauma, bereavement and loss, low self-esteem and self-worth, family issues, parenting and co-parenting.

 I also have experience of leading therapy groups and support groups with a therapeutic component.